Azure-Samples/communication-services-dotnet-quickstarts/SendEmail/README.md

 # Email Sample

 This sample sends an email to the selected recipients of any domain using an [Email Communication Services resource](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource).
-Although the "recipients" field is technically required, it is not a requirement that you send an email to the recipients you select.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/concepts/email/email-overview).